darshjain/ToDo_List/README.md

 <hr>
 Its built using Basic HTML JS and Bootstrap elements.
 <br>
-''It is a basic todo list with add and delete option for item and description''
+''It is a basic todo list with add and delete option for item and description''<br>
+It uses local storage for storing of data.